Ryan Hedges: Aberdeen

 Hedges was offered a new contract by Barnsley at the end of the 2018–19 season, but he instead opted to sign a three-year contract with Scottish Premiership club Aberdeen.
 On 27 August 2020, he scored a hat-trick as Aberdeen won 6–0 at home against NSÍ Runavík in the Europa League first qualifying round, having only come on as a half-time substitute.

 Blackburn Rovers

 On 30 January 2022, Hedges joined Blackburn Rovers on a three-and-a-half-year deal, with an optional 12 month extension, for an undisclosed fee.
 He scored his first goal for the club on 13 September 2022 in a 2–0 win against Watford.

 Almost 12 months later he scored one of the contenders for goal of the season against Watford away to secure a 0–1 win.

 On 19 May 2025, Blackburn announced it had triggered a one-year extension to the player's contract.
+Hedges made 22 appearances during the 2025–26 season, primarily operating as a left wing-back, scoring once and providing two assists.
+On 1 January 2026, he suffered a fractured fibula in a 2–0 defeat to Wrexham.

+Manager Valérien Ismaël later confirmed that Hedges would undergo surgery and was expected to be sidelined for a minimum of eight weeks, with the full extent of the injury only to be determined following the operation, with the worst-case scenario being that Hedges would miss the remainder of the season.
+On 6 February, following the conclusion of the transfer window, the club released its matchday squad list for the remainder of the season, with Hedges omitted.

+Hedges would later be re-added to the squad as the club were granted special dispensation to make changes after a spate of season-ending injuries, he made his return in a 3–0 defeat to Southampton at St Mary's Stadium and featured once more in the following match against Coventry City.
+Hedges departed the club at the conclusion of his contract.

+Derby County

+Following his release, he trained at Derby County under his former manager John Eustace, where he was not expected to be signed to a contract.
+However on 20 August 2026, Hedges did sign a one-year contract with Derby County, with an option of a second year, after a long term injury to left-back Derry Murkin.
+On 22 August 2026, Hedges made his Derby County debut as a 64th minute substitute for Oscar Fraulo in a 2–2 Championship draw to Cardiff City.